qualityshepherd/brine/assets/posts/southern_coast.md

 - **Lena "Sawbones" Thorne** `Medic, Gentle` - treats wounds physical and spiritual
 - **"Cookie"** `One-armed, Terrible cook` - lost his arm to "tree-bite"
 - 12 loggers, each marked with protective symbols

+**1407 Blackfish Point**
+A sheltered cove where prized blackfish school.
+Village fishermen claim the beach; their boats marked with crooked copper nails—wards from the Boat Hag. **"Cheeks" Allnut** (`Burly, Swift-Blade, Bear Hands`) educates strangers that this is a private beach and that charter fees start at 100s; no haggling.

 **1408 Fishing Hamlet** A handful of wooden huts cling to the coast, their weathered walls dark with salt spray.